 - Beam Serenity Central Vacuum series was initiated in the mid 1990's.
 The line continues to offer quiet operation compared to their standard Classic offering.

 - Beam Classic Central Vacuum represents Beam's historical central vacuum that is value priced without any sound suppression.
 Similar to all of their other units, it empties from the bottom and has an inverted, center-weighted cloth filter which has featured "Gore Technology".

-Beam by Electrolux has done a tremendous job of central vacuum awareness and has popularized the concept in Canada and a number of other countries.
+Beam has done a tremendous job of central vacuum awareness and has popularized the concept in Canada and a number of other countries.
 Partnering with UC Davis, Beam Central Vacuum produced a very helpful study proving central vacuums reduce common symptoms of allergy sufferers.

 Beam Central Vacuum also manufactures many additional brands of central vacuums, including Electrolux, Honeywell, Eureka, Smart, Frigidaire, Rug Master, Westinghouse, and others.

 Beam has historically utilized components that are compatible with the rest of the industry, including their pipe and fittings, inlets, motors, circuit boards, hoses, attachments, and power brushes except with everything starting with their Alliance and Q-Series hoses and kits.